Zalasus/opendrakan/doc/net_protocol.md

 This is not strictly necessary, but the server can only use ACK'd snapshots in delta encoding.
 That means the longer a client fails to ACK a snapshot, the larger the snapshots sent by the server will become.
+TODO: confirm and acknowledge are kinda ambiguous. maybe rename one of the two?
 ```
 u64 tick_number;
 ```